Danil-Kutnyy/Neuroevolution/README.md

 ## How the genetic compiler works
+#### Cells
-Neural networks are composed of cells, a list of common proteins, and metaparameters.
+Neural networks are composed of 3 basic units - cells, a list of common proteins, and metaparameters.
 Each cell is a basic unit of the neural network, and it carries out matrix operations in a TensorFlow model.
 In Python code, cells are represented as a list.
-This list includes a genome, a protein dictionary, a cell name, connections, a matrix operation, an activation function, and weights:
+This list includes a genome, a protein dictionary, a cell name, connections, a matrix operation, an activation function, and weights.
+Cell as a list representation contaon this items:
 1. The genome is a sequence of arbitrary A, C, T, and G letter combinations.
 Over time, lowercase letters (a, c, t, g) may be included, to indicate sequences that are not available for transcription.
 2. The protein dictionary is a set of proteins, each represented by a sequence of A, C, T, and G letters, as well as a rate parameter.
 This rate parameter is a number between 1 and 4000, and it simulates the concentration rate of the protein.
 Some proteins can only be activated when the concentration reaches a certain level.
 3. The cell name is a specific sequence, in the same form as the protein and genome.
 It is used to identify specific cells and cell types, so that proteins can work with the exact cell and cell types.
 For example, a protein can work with all cells that have the sequence "ACTGACTGAC" in their name.